g-t-okuniewicz/SBSP-B2-engineering-energy/README.md

 # codename-spongebob
 SBSP B2 Engineering Energy

-version 2.1
+version 0.0.27

-This reposity contains code related to the games development module for the engineering team.
+This repository contains code related to the games development module for the engineering team.
-The entire project is on the master branch, there are no dvelopment branches currently.
+The entire project is on the master branch, there are no development branches currently.
 To play run the reactor-test-system scene in unity.

-updates:
+###### updates:
+- v0.0.24 Temperature implemented.
-v2.0 Everything is merged into one scene.
-Reactor, inventory, storage and consumers. v2.1 Added 2 ui Sprites to indicate wether it is ok to distribute energy or not.
+- v0.0.25 Added 2 ui Sprites to indicate whether it is ok to distribute energy or not and readme was updated.
+- v0.0.26 Github readme was updated.
+- v0.0.27 Readme styling was added and temperature test was completed.

-Team members are: Juliusz Karski, Tadek Okuniewicz, Ross Nolan, Mehreen Malik, Gelmis Bartulis and Adem Slavotic.
+###### Team members are:
+- Juliusz Karski
+- Tadek Okuniewicz
+- Ross Nolan
+- Mehreen Malik
+- Gelmis Bartulis
+- Adem Slavotic